ArdanaLabs/apps-team/team-responsibilities.md

 - Matthew: Figuring out the genesis transaction generation to set up a more complex E2E testing framework
 - Oleg: Hardware security module
-- Nick: Move Stats to a stack-based project
+- Nick: Understand the current status of the dUSD project